po-hsiang666/co110a/HW/HW6.md

 # RAM4K

 ```
-// This file is part of www.nand2tetris.org
-// by Nisan and Schocken, MIT Press.
-// File name: projects/03/b/RAM4K.hdl

 /**
 * Memory of 4K registers, each 16 bit-wide.
 Out holds the value
 * stored at the memory location specified by address.
 If load==1, then